Floraaah/theory-lab/personal-structure-notes/2025-05-why-economics-over-physics.md

+---
+title: "Why I Chose Economics over Math and Physics: A Structuralist’s Statement"
+date: 2025-05-27
+permalink: /personal-structure/why-economics-over-physics/
+tags: ["personal-structure", "methodology", "serious-theory", "origin"]
+evolution:
+  - 2025-05: Original version written
+  - 2025-10: Postscript added clarifying link to constraint geometry
+summary: >
+  A personal methodological reflection written at the founding of Theory Lab, tracing how the author discovered structural creation within economics rather than mathematics or physics.
+Serves as the origin document for the later constraint geometry framework.
+---

 # 🎯 Why I Chose Economics over Math and Physics: A Structuralist’s Statement

 > *“Some pursue truth in axioms, some in nature.
 I pursue it in tension.”*